 4. Create Career Coaching Content

 Some companies choose to hire internal career coaches.
 That’s costly but effective.
 You can achieve the same thing by creating course content for your LMS that does the same job as a career coach.

 Plus, you’ll find that this is a cost-effective approach.
 Rather than having to pay for a coach time after time, you can create content once and then use it repeatedly.
 The same career coaching-focused content can give you years of ROI and help countless employees move their careers forward with your business.

 5. Create an Environment Where Talented People Can Develop

 We’re in the midst of a knowledge economy, which makes talent essential.
 However, undeveloped talent only offers so much value.
-If the environment in your business doesn’t foster development, incite curiosity, and accelerate growth, then you’ll continue to suffer from churn and lose top talent to competitors.
+If the environment in your business doesn’t foster development, incite curiosity, and accelerate growth, then you’ll continue to suffer from churn and loose top talent to competitors.

 Instead, create an environment where talented people can develop.
 Your LMS can play a central role here by giving access to training material.
 It can also help you identify learning necessary for specific roles and career paths, track and manage the learner experience, and more.

 However, you need to go deeper and build on the capabilities offered by your learning management system.
 Find ways to integrate additional types of learning and even ways to help people learn faster.
 For instance, consider the following: